rows/hiring/job descriptions/AI Champion.md

 As you can imagine, AI is a cornerstone of our strategy for the next 2 years, and we have strong indications that it works to add value to our users and as a value driver for the business (make money).
 We believe our AI features will grow in size and strongly impact how we build our product and business.

-We currently have a small team working on AI.
-You may start as a team member or as a lead in the team depending on your experience (TBD).
+Why is this position called AI "Champion"?
+Yes, we kow it's a bit odd, but to be honest, we don't know yet.
+This is because we already have a small team working on AI, and you may start as a team member specialized in AI or as a leader in the team, depending on your experience.
 The team currently includes 3 engineers, 1 designer and 1 PM (who doubles as an expert prompt engineer) that for the past year all have been allocated roughly 50% to our AI efforts.
 They implemented the FE and BE of our AI Analyst feature and our AI functions.
+In short, mostly likely your title will be something normal like AI Engineer, Data Scientist, and may grow into a Group Manager of a team.

 ## Your responsibilities

 You will succeed by directly executing great AI projects, and by leading our AI strategy.